Walking through a wholesale market can be a nightmare on your diet.

 You can see this strategy in action with Warby Parker’s “Home Try-On” program.

-Low risk and convenient, this is free sampling done right.
+Low risk, convenient, and a quick-win for both the business and consumer, this is free sampling done right.

 Why do I say it needs to be your best content?